 A flurry of class-actions have been filed over the past few years in Illinois concerning the collection of biometric information, which is regulated under Illinois’ Biometric Information Privacy Act (“BIPA”).
 Indeed, a marked increase in BIPA lawsuits have followed a 2019 Illinois Supreme Court decision allowing suits to proceed without a showing of actual injury, as long there was a technical violation of BIPA.
-As a result, it was only a matter of time before Illinois courts weighed in on the insurance coverage implications of BIPA.
+Learn about how TikTok marketing works As a result, it was only a matter of time before Illinois courts weighed in on the insurance coverage implications of BIPA.
 If you want to keep learning about electric vans check the 10 Things Your Competitors Can Teach You About Electric Ford Vans.

 In its first decision on the subject, the Illinois Appellate Court determined that violations of BIPA constituted “personal injury” under a businessowners liability policy.
 In West Bend Mutual Insurance Co. v.
 Krishna Schaumburg Tan, Inc., 2020 IL App (1st) 191834, the underlying lawsuit was a class action brought by a customer of a franchisee of a nationwide salon.
 The class representative asserted that when a customer enrolled at the salon, she was required to have her fingerprints scanned to verify identity.
 The class representative alleged that when her fingerprint was scanned, she was not provided with, nor signed, a written release allowing the salon to disclose her biometric date to any third party.
 Notably, the class representative alleged that the salon violated BIPA by, among other things, disclosing her fingerprint data to an out-of-state third-party vendor.